IntentSoftware/docs/articles/getting_started/create_an_aspnetcore_web_app.md

 ## Prerequisites

 This guide has the following prerequisites:
- - Intent Architect is currently only supported on Windows OS (_cross-platform support is on the road map for mid 2019 or earlier_)
+ - Intent Architect is currently only supported on Windows OS and MacOS (_Linux support coming soon_)
- - Visual Studio 2017 with .NET Core 2.1 SDK is required.
+ - (Windows) Windows 8.1 or later with Visual Studio 2017 (with .NET Core 2.1 SDK) or later.
+ - (MacOS) 10.10 (Yosemite) or later with Visual Studio for Mac.
  - An instance of SQL Server is optional.